Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 - Grid
   - Extents i.e 10x10
   - myPosition = grid.move(myPosition, myDirection)

--- Next steps (As at 2024-03-05)
+-- Next steps (As at 2024-03-08)
-Discuss refactoring movement
+Continue the refactor:
+- Consider move / grid class.
+- Consider compass / direction class.

 Start hooking up the UI on the response of the Controller